Disposable camera: History

 In 1966, French company FEX introduced a disposable bakelite camera called "Photo Pack Matic", featuring 12 photos (4×4 cm).

 The currently familiar disposable camera was developed by Fujifilm in 1986.
-Their QuickSnap line, known as 写ルンです (Utsurun-Desu, "It takes pictures") in Japan, used 35 mm film, while Eastman Kodak's 1987 Fling was based on 110 film.
+Their QuickSnap line, known as Hepburn (写ルンです) in Japan, used 35 mm film, while Eastman Kodak's 1987 Fling was based on 110 film.
 Kodak released a 35 mm version in 1988, and in 1989 renamed the 35 mm version the FunSaver and discontinued the 110 Fling.

 In Japan, annual sales of disposable cameras reached a maximum of more than 89 million in 1997.
 Annual sales declined to less than 5 million in 2012, but increased to more than 9 million in 2019.
-The revived popularity of disposable cameras, such as the Fujicolor Utsurundesu (1986) is an example of Showa retro.
+The revived popularity of disposable cameras, such as the Fujicolor Hepburn, is an example of Showa retro.

+In 2026, marking the 40th anniversary of QuickSnap, Fujifilm announced two new single-use models.
+The QuickSnap Black and White was preloaded with 27 exposures of ISO 400 black-and-white film and included a built-in flash.
+The QuickSnap Active used ISO 800 colour film and a protective housing rated for underwater use at depths of up to approximately 10 metres.

 Common uses

 Disposable cameras are popular with tourists and people traveling around the world to save pictures of their adventures.

 Since the late 1990s, disposable cameras have become increasingly popular as wedding favors.
 Usually they are placed on tables at wedding receptions to be used by guests to capture their unique perspective of the event.
 More commonly they are available in colors to match the wedding theme such as ivory, blue, white, gold, etc.

 So-called "accident camera kits" containing film-based disposable cameras are increasingly being carried in vehicles to take images as evidence after an accident.
 The absence of batteries allows instantaneous usage even after extended storage, for example in a glove compartment.

 They often have cheap plastic lenses, below average film quality, and fixed focal lengths.
 The quick ease of the 'point and shoot' method that these disposable cameras were made for make them popular with many photographers who enjoy the 'less than perfect' style these cameras provide, in a move away from digital imagery, which can also be seen in the rise in popularity of 'lomography'.
 This has also led to a number of 'lost art' type projects where disposable cameras are left in public spaces with a message for anyone finding the camera to take some images and then post the camera back, or pass it on to another person.

-The low cost of the cameras makes them a perfect tool for these sorts of projects.
+Other uses

+The high-voltage photo flash capacitors in some cameras are sometimes extracted and used to power devices such as coilguns, stun guns, homemade Geiger counter projects and "RFID zapper" EMP devices.